Skip links

 in Tags

-Richmond and Smith hypothesize the extracellular nature of organelles (such as mitochondria) and micro-organisms that now inhabit the cell; therefore seen as invading organisms then assimilated by the cell when the way of reproduction of the parasitic genes becomes the same as that of the
+Richmond and Smith hypothesize the extracellular nature of organelles (such as mitochondria) and microorganisms that now inhabit the cell; therefore seen as invading organisms then assimilated by the cell at the moment in which the way of reproducing the parasitic genes becomes the same as

 1978